jasonpincin/concurrent-queue/README.md

 ### queue(item [, cb])

 Push an item to the queue.
 Once the item has been processed, the optional callback will be executed with arguments determined by the processor.

+Returns a promise that will be resolved or rejected once the item is processed.

 ### queue.process(processor)

-Configure the processor function with signature `function (item, cb)`.
-This function is invoked as concurrency allows, providing a queued `item`, and a `cb` that should be executed once the processor has finished with the item.
-The arguments passed to the `cb` will be passed to the callback provided at queue-time.
+Configure the processor function with signature `function (item [, cb])`.
+This function is invoked as concurrency allows, providing a queued `item` to be acted upon.
+If the processor function signature included a callback, an error-first style callback will be passed which should be executed upon completion.
+If no callback is provided in the function signature, and the processor function returns a `Promise`, the item will be considered complete once the promise is resolved/rejected.
+If neither a callback is accepted, nor a promise returned, the function will be treated as a synchronous function, and it's return value (or thrown exception) will be passed to the original `queue` callback or promise (resolved if data returned, rejected if error thrown).

 This function returns a reference to `queue`.